grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Factories can hide some of the created object dependencies (encapsulation of global context)

 Let's consider another simple example.
 We have an application that, again, can process messages.
 One of the things that is done with those messages is saving them in a database and another is validation.
-The processing of message is, like in previous examples, handled by a `MessageProcessing` class, which, this time, does not use any factory, but creates the messages based on the frame data itself. let's look at this class:
+The processing of message is, like in previous examples, handled by a `MessageProcessing` class, which, this time, does not use any factory, but creates the messages based on the frame data itself.
+Let's look at this class:

 ```csharp
 public class MessageProcessing